 In Midlothian, Texas, Monte is incrementally building a 131-acre mixed-use, traditional neighborhood development over a 20+ year period.
 This is an effort to extend the neighborhood fabric of the existing small town to connect schools, parks, and small retail buildings with multigenerational housing.

-Susana Dancy - Board Chair
+Susana Dancy - Past Board Chair

 Susana Dancy is a developer and real estate investor as a Partner at Rockwood Development based in Chapel Hill, N.C.
 She has broad experience renovating, building, repositioning and managing properties, both residential and commercial.
 Susana has spent the last ten years of her career as a small developer, working on a range of infill, senior housing and small apartment complexes in Chapel Hill and Durham.

 Susana has a graduate degree in planning from the University of North Carolina at Chapel Hill with a concentration in real estate and urban design.
 She serves as a member of the Community Design Commission in Chapel Hill.